Hall has goal, 2 assists as Devils rally past Lightning, 5-2 - Philly

-Rookie Will Butcher had a power-play goal earlier in the third to tie the score 2-all, and Blake Coleman and Ben Lovejoy added empty net goals late.
-Cory Schneider made 34 saves while starting in place of Keith Kinkaid and giving the Devils a chance in their first playoff series since 2012.
+Rookie Will Butcher had a power-play goal earlier in the third to tie the score 2-all.
+Blake Coleman and Ben Lovejoy added empty net goals late.
+Schneider only gave up two power-play goals in taking over for Keith Kinkaid and giving the Devils a chance in this series.

-Schneider, who seemed to hurt his groin in a collision with Lightning defenseman Ryan McDonagh midway through the final period, survived a late power play to nail down the win.
+"It's huge.
+You could see there at the end it getting a little nasty similar to the last game," Schneider said of the win.
+"We've got the emotional involvement now.
+We're on each other's nerves.
+It's going to a series."

-Alex Killorn and Steven Stamkos each had a power-play goal and an assist for the Lightning.
+Alex Killorn and Steven Stamkos each had a power-play goal and an assist for the Lightning, who allowed the Devils to go on seven power plays.
 Nikita Kucherov added two assists, and Andrei Vasilevskiy made 36 saves in the game that had a major scrum with 23 seconds to go.

-Game 4 of the best-of-seven series will be Wednesday night at the Prudential Center, which was stuffed with fans wearing red.
+"At the end of the day you give them that many power play chances and then you give them a 5-on-3, it's a good chance they are eventually going to get one," Stamkos said.
+"They got one and then they got momentum."

 Hall was the Devils' MVP during their stunning run from the worst team in the Eastern Conference to the postseason in a year, and he didn't disappoint in their biggest game of the season.